Baked Chicken Nuggets (Video)

 - Cut the pounded chicken breasts into nuggets.

-- Mix the mayo, Dijon mustard, white balsamic vinegar, water, garlic powder, and poultry seasoning to make the marinade; then put the chicken into a Ziploc bag and let the chicken marinate 3-4 hours or all day in the fridge.
+- Mix the mayo, Dijon mustard, white balsamic vinegar (affiliate link), water, Garlic Powder (affiliate link), and Poultry Seasoning (affiliate link) to make the marinade; then put the chicken into a Ziploc bag and let the chicken marinate 3-4 hours or all day in the fridge.
 (You could cut up the chicken and mix the marinade the night before and keep them in the fridge; then just add the the marinade to the bag before you go to work or leave for the day.)

 - When it’s dinner time, dump the chicken into a colander placed in the sink and let the excess marinade drip off while the oven heats.